 It is essential to spend some time thinking how users will navigate your website.
 It needs to be easy.
 We know attention spam is very limited, therefore the main aspects of your business need to stand out.

-After a few months tracking, you can then make some adjustments in your web content, contact forms, pop ups etc....
+After a few months of website tracking, you can then make some adjustments in your web content, contact forms, pop ups etc....

 Thank you for reading!
 I've tried to keep it short so it's a non exhaustive list of things to look for when you are thinking of updating your website.